bingoose0/gnomekit/RULES.md

-* No spaces between parantheses/brackets unless it's a table/array
+* No spaces between parantheses/brackets unless it's a table/array/method definition
 * Use ternary (tn) function where you can
 * Use camelCase where you can